-A nationally recognized small-cap expert, Mr. Epstein has advised, governed, and invested in hundreds of small-cap companies.
+A globally recognized small-cap expert, Mr. Epstein has advised, governed, and invested in hundreds of small-cap companies.
 His capital markets and corporate governance acumen are products of a singular perspective – a former corporate attorney, operating executive, institutional investor, and, now, board advisor.
 As Bloomberg Businessweek commented regarding Mr. Epstein’s category-defining corporate governance book, “attention, directors of small-cap companies.
 Help is on the way.”

 Mr. Epstein is an advisor to CEOs and boards of pre-IPO and small-cap companies through his firm, Third Creek Advisors, LLC.
 He speaks monthly at corporate governance and investor conferences, and has appeared internationally more than 150 times since 2012.
 Mr. Epstein is chairman of Small-Cap Institute, Inc.'s editorial advisory board, he is a key contributor to Nasdaq’s Amplify small-cap content initiative, and he is a mentor at the Nasdaq Entrepreneurial Center.
 He is the author of The Perfect Corporate Board: A Handbook for Mastering the Unique Challenges of Small-Cap Companies (New York: McGraw Hill, 2012), and he is a contributing author to The Handbook of Board Governance: A Comprehensive Guide for Public, Private and Not for Profit Board Members (New Jersey: Wiley, 2016).
 In June 2017, The Perfect Corporate Board was the “#1 Best Seller” in the corporate governance vertical on Amazon.com, and in June 2016, The Handbook of Board Governance was the "#1 New Release” in corporate governance on Amazon.com.
 From 2012 through 2019, Mr. Epstein co-founded and wrote the "Entrepreneurial Governance" column in Directorship magazine.